andrew/ultimate-awesome/README.md

 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.
 - [awesome-road-map](https://github.com/isLinXu/awesome-road-map) - 🗺️awesome-road-map🗺️.
 - [awesome-qc-courses](https://github.com/jeanwsr/awesome-qc-courses) - Quantum Chemistry course resources available on GitHub and other platforms.
+- [awesome-german-open-source-ml](https://github.com/johko/awesome-german-open-source-ml) - A list of awesome open source projects in the machine learning field, who's developers are mainly based in Germany.
 - [awesome-bioinformatics-formats](https://github.com/kmhernan/awesome-bioinformatics-formats) - Curated list of bioinformatics formats and publications.
 - [awesome-agent-skills](https://github.com/kodustech/awesome-agent-skills) - Curated list of Agent Skills for AI coding agents like Claude Code, Codex and Cursor.
 - [awesome-llm-explainability](https://github.com/koo-ec/awesome-llm-explainability) - A curated list of explainability-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the explainability implications, challenges, and advancements surrounding these powerful models.